networknt/light-doc/content/en/service/router/configuration.md

     client_id: f7d42348-c647-4efb-a52d-4c5787421e72
 ```

-As you have seen that the interaction with OAuth 2.0 provider is defined in client.yml and the light-router will be responsible for retrieving JWT token and renewing JWT token.
+As you have seen, the interaction with OAuth 2.0 provider is defined in client.yml, and the light-router will be responsible for retrieving JWT token and renewing JWT token.

 Also, the client.truststore is defined and loaded to support outbound TLS connection.
 If you want to support Two-Way TLS, then you need to loadKeyStore to true and put the client key into client.keystore.

-If you have request body bigger than 24*1024, then you need to adjust bufferSize in the client.yml file.
+If you have a request body bigger than 24*1024, then you need to adjust bufferSize in the client.yml file.
 For more details, please refer to https://github.com/networknt/light-example-4j/tree/master/router

 ## server.yml